Fort Worth District

 Hopewell Trail and Equestrian Camping

 Trail users can access the 12.5 mile Hopewell Trail at Plowman Creek Park.
 This centrally-located trailhead allows hikers, mountain bikers and equestrian riders easy access to the trail, and an option to explore one-half of the trail for shorter visits.
 Visitors can choose to travel north on the trail to Kimball Bend Park, or head south to Lakeside Village and Powelldale Mountain.
 Overnight equestrian camping is also available adjacent to the trailhead.
 Campers can choose from 10 RV campsites or primitive camping in the equestrian area.
+For more information about the Hopewell Trail click Here.

 Fees